Ryamen861/HealthExpo/readme.md

 Saving the permanent data will be done in the .csv file defining patients = {} and locating for entering lines will be saved in the json

+### Line Window
+It is supposed to be pulled up on a monitor in the lobby

 ## Future Ideas?
 Log File? <br>
 CLI tool to reset databases, index file, lines <br>